-- SOCI 2153 Crisis Intervention and Experience (S)

-- and select one course from the following:
+- SOCI 2153 Crisis Intervention and Experience and select one course from the following:

 - SOCI 1113 Introduction to Sociology (S)

 - SOCI 2113 Social Problems in America (S)

-Computer Information Systems 3 hours Select three (3) credit hours from any Computer Information Systems courses (CSCI/CSYS).
+Select three (3) credit hours from any Computer Information Systems courses (CSCI/CSYS).

 Students must earn a grade of "C" or better in HSVC courses in order to progress to advanced courses in the program, or gain permission of instruction or associate dean.